FirstEnergy Corp. (FE) Stock Could Soon Reward Patient Investors

 FirstEnergy Corp.
-(NYSE: FE) is -4.22% lower on its value in year-to-date trading and has touched a low of $35.32 and a high of $48.85 in the current 52-week trading range.
+(NYSE: FE) is -2.17% lower on its value in year-to-date trading and has touched a low of $35.32 and a high of $48.85 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The FE stock was last observed hovering at around $40.39 in the last trading session, with the day’s loss setting it -0.22%.
+The FE stock was last observed hovering at around $40.57 in the last trading session, with the day’s gains setting it 0.46% off its average median price target of $45.00 for the next 12 months.
+It is also 16.27% off the consensus price target high of $49.00 offered by 16 analysts, but current levels are -7.97% lower than the price target low of $38.00 for the same period.

 Top 5 Undervalued Stocks To Own In 2023